neutron-org/neutron-docs/docs/neutron/modules/dex/overview/concepts/tick-liquidity.md

 # Tick Liquidity

 `TickLiquidity` structs are used to store liquidity within the Dex.
-Each tick has a specific price and holds liquidity for a single token. `TickLiquidity` come in two general types --`PoolReserves` for storing LP positions and `LimitOrderTranche`s for storing limit orders.
+Each tick has a specific price and holds liquidity for a single token. `TickLiquidity` come in two general types:`PoolReserves` for storing LP positions and `LimitOrderTranche`s for storing limit orders.
 Both `TickLiquidity` types are indexed by a key which shares a number of feilds in common.
-These two types make up the fundemental building blocks of the DEX orderbook, and are critical to the [liquidity iteration mechanism](docs/neutron/modules/dex/overview/concepts/liquidity-iteration.md). `TickLiquidity`s contain all of the neccesary information to perform a swap, namely price and available reserves.
+These two types make up the fundamental building blocks of the DEX orderbook, and are critical to the [liquidity iteration mechanism](docs/neutron/modules/dex/overview/concepts/liquidity-iteration.md). `TickLiquidity`s contain all of the neccesary information to perform a swap, namely price and available reserves.
 Each `TickLiquidity` instance has a `TradePairID`, `TickIndexTakerToMaker`.
-A `TradePairID` containing the feilds `MakerDenom` and `TakerDenom` describes what denom is held in the `TickLiquidity` (`MakerDenom`) and what denom it can be traded with (`TakerDenom`). `TickIndexTakerToMaker` describes the tick at which a certain liquidity is stored and by extension its `PriceTakerToMaker`.
+A `TradePairID` containing the feilds `MakerDenom` and `TakerDenom` describes what denom is held in the `TickLiquidity` (`MakerDenom`) and what denom it can be traded with (`TakerDenom`). `TickIndexTakerToMaker` describes the tick at which a certain liquidity is stored and by extension its `MakerPrice`.

 ## PairID

 `PairID`s are the canonical way which we refer to the two tokens in a pair.
-In order to ensure uniqueness the denoms are sorted alphabetically, with the first denom stored as `Token0` and the second as `Token`.
+In order to ensure uniqueness the denoms are sorted alphabetically, with the first denom stored as `Token0` and the second as `Token1`.

 ```go
 type PairID struct {